jahuth/convis/source/usage.rst

     opt2 = torch.optim.LBFGS(l.parameters())
     #l.optimize(inp[None,None,:,:,:],outp, optimizer=opt2, loss_fn = lambda x,y: (x-y).abs().sum()) # using LBFGS (without calling .set_optimizer) and another loss function

-`.set_optimizer.*()` will automatically include all the parameters in the model, if no generator/list of parameters is used as the first argument.
+:attr:`.set_optimizer.*() <convis.base.Layer.set_optimizer>` will automatically include all the parameters in the model, if no generator/list of parameters is used as the first argument.